ivotron/popper2-paper/paper/paper.md

 These tasks may not be always trivial to accomplish if we assume the only thing users should care about is writing experimentation scripts and running them inside containers.
 Assume we have three scripts `download_dataset.py`, `verify_dataset.sh`, and `run_training.sh` to download a dataset, verify its contents and run a computational step.
 In practice, when developers work following the container-native paradigm they end up interactively executing multiple Docker commands to build containers, compile code, test applications, or deploy software.
-Keeping track of which commands were executed, in which order, and which flags were passed to each, can quickly become unmanageable, difficult to document, error prone, and hard to reproduce.
+Keeping track of which commands were executed, in which order, and which flags were passed to each, can quickly become unmanageable, difficult to document, error-prone, and hard to reproduce.

 The goal of Popper is to bring order to this chaotic scenario by providing a framework for clearly and explicitly defining container-native tasks and to launch them, and track their completion.
 Running workflows on dissimilar environments like Kubernetes and Slurm incurs multiple operational overheads like adopting environment-specific commands, writing job scripts and definitions, dealing with different image formats like the flat image format of singularity, etc. which are peculiar to a specific computing environment.
 For example, running a containerized step on Kubernetes would require writing Pod and Volume specifications and creating them using a Kubernetes client.
 Likewise, running an MPI workload inside a Singularity container on Slurm would require creating job scripts and starting the job with `sbatch`.
 Popper mitigates these environment-specific overheads by abstracting the different implementation details and provides a uniform interface that allows users to write workflows once and reuse them on different environments with tweaks to the configuration file.

+## Design Principles

+The design of Popper is based on the following high-level principles:

+* Every step of a workflow is executed inside containers, promoting the container-native paradigm.

+* As containers abstract the OS, Popper abstracts over containers.
+All container-engines support generating OCI images from Dockerfile's as well as importing and exporting OCI images from a Docker registry.
+This allows Popper to behave in a container-engine agnostic manner.

+* It is light-weight.
+The syntax of Popper workflows can be learned in seconds and is meant to be as close to a Makefile or a shell script as possible with the exception being that every command runs inside a container.

+* It is not meant to replace existing workflow engines.
+Popper workflows are extremely simple with a linear sequence of steps without any loops, conditionals, retries, or waits.
+It is intended to codify the highest level workflow like codifying the README file, or documentation that explains how to compile, run, and test a software project.

 ## Background